utkarshhh0/Crypton/src_v2/README.md

 # 🔐 Crypton v2 — Multi-Cipher Crypting.

 **Crypton v2** is a levelled-up terminal-based cryptography tool that supports **three classic encryption techniques**: Caesar, XOR, and Vigenère.
-Built in Python, this version focuses on clarity, modularity, and giving users the power to explore symmetric encryption in its rawest form.
+Upgraded in Python, this version focuses on clarity, modularity, and giving users the power to explore symmetric encryption in its rawest form.

 ---